memfault/interrupt/_drafts/gnu-make-guidelines.md

 	$(CC) -o $@ $<
 ```

-## Prerequisites
+### Prerequisites

-As seen above, these are targets that Make will check when running a rule.
+As seen above, these are targets that Make will check before running a rule.
 They
 can be files or other targets.

 If any prerequisite is newer (modified-time) than the target, Make will run the